The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Al Pereira/Michael Ochs Archives Photo: Getty Images Al Pereira/Michael Ochs Archives

 The tension between these two began after Pac accused Biggie of having him shot while he was headed to record with him in Brooklyn.
 This led to an all-out feud between the East and West Coasts.
-While Big never took his issues with 2Pac beyond subliminals, Pac bombed on the entire East Coast with “Hit ‘Em Up.”
-Even Snoop Dogg and Tha Dogg Pound got involved when they released, “New York, New York.”
+While Big never took his issues with 2Pac beyond subliminals, Pac dropped a bomb on the entire East Coast with “Hit ‘Em Up.”
+Even Snoop Dogg and Tha Dogg Pound got involved when they released “New York, New York.”

 Nas vs. Jay-Z